Arroyo barrio-pueblo

 Arroyo barrio-pueblo is a barrio and the administrative center (seat) of Arroyo, a municipality of Puerto Rico.
 Its population in 2010 was 1,206.

 As was customary in Spain, in Puerto Rico, the municipality has a barrio called pueblo which contains a central plaza, the municipal buildings (city hall), and a Catholic church.
 Fiestas patronales (patron saint festivals) are held in the central plaza every year.
+The downtown area (pueblo) of Arroyo was added to the Puerto Rico Register of Historic Sites and Zones in 1997.

 The central plaza and its church

 The central plaza, or square, is a place for official and unofficial recreational events and a place where people can gather and socialize from dusk to dawn.
 The Laws of the Indies, Spanish law, which regulated life in Puerto Rico in the early 19th century, stated the plaza's purpose was for "the parties" (celebrations, festivities) (a propósito para las fiestas), and that the square should be proportionally large enough for the number of neighbors (grandeza proporcionada al número de vecinos).
 These Spanish regulations also stated that the streets nearby should be comfortable portals for passersby, protecting them from the elements: sun and rain.

 Located across the central plaza in Arroyo barrio-pueblo is the Parroquia Nuestra Señora del Carmen (Our Lady of Mount Carmel Parish).
 Construction of the church started in 1855 and its tower, designed by Juan Francisco Bertoli, was added in 1888.
 This church shares a resemblance to the parish churches in Guayama barrio-pueblo and Humacao barrio-pueblo.
 The church has been renovated and enlarged since its inauguration.